imbo/imbo/docs/installation/configuration.rst

 Configuration
 =============

 Imbo ships with a default configuration file that it will load.
-You will have to create a configuration file of your own that will automatically be loaded and merged with the default configuration by Imbo.
-The location of this file depends on the :ref:`installation method <installation>` you choose.
-You should never have to update the default configuration file provided by Imbo.
+You will have to create one or more configuration files of your own that will automatically be loaded and merged with the default configuration by Imbo.
+The location of these files depends on the :ref:`installation method <installation>` you choose.
+You should never have to edit the default configuration file provided by Imbo.

-The configuration file you need to create should simply return an array with configuration data.
+The configuration file(s) you need to create should simply return arrays with configuration data.
 All available configuration options is covered in this chapter.

 .. contents::
     :local: